patrodriguez108/p2-self-checkout/p2-self-checkout.md

 - What is the purpose of the set-cookie header?

 ?
 The set-cookie header sends cookies from the server to the client so that some data might persist on the client's end

+[Client can repeat data to server on each subsequent request]

 - What are the different components of a URL?